 (1) Calendar year.
 Baseline is current policy which extends the 2001 and 2003 tax cuts, the AMT patch, and 2009 estate tax law.
-The proposal eliminates most major tax expenditures, including preferential rates on capital gains and qualified dividends; all itemized deductions, except deduction for miscellaneous expenses above a 2%-of-AGI floor; exemption on all municipal bond interest; all above-the-line deductions except those for the self-employment tax, moving expenses, and alimony paid; and all tax credits except the foreign tax credit, the child tax credit, and the earned income tax credit; includes 85% of Social Security benefits in taxable income; repeals the AMT, PEP, and Pease; taxes inside buildup in life insurance and annuities; repeals the foreign earned income exclusion; taxes unrealized capital gains at death; includes benefits under Section 125 cafeteria plans and Employer-Sponsored Insurance (ESI) benefits in taxable income for individual income tax purposes; eliminates contributions to tax-deferred retirement accounts; and taxes accruals in defined benefit pension plans.
-The proposal implements a three-rate structure with statutory tax rates of 9, 15, and 24 percent; the threshold for the 15 percent rate would be the same as that for the 28 percent rate under current law; the threshold for the 24 percent rate would be the same as that for the 36 percent rate under the Administration's budget proposal.
-The proposal increases the Social Security wage base by an additional 2 percent per year until 2050 (taxable maximum would be \$140,100 in 2015) and phases in a 15 cent increase in the gasoline tax (average increase in 2015 would be 13.5 cents).
-We assume corporate income tax revenue would be unchanged (lower corporate rate would be offset by base broadeners).
+Proposal replaces the mortgage interest deduction with a 15-percent refundable credit; replaces the exclusion from taxable income of ESI benefits with a refundable credit of \$1,058 for single-coverage ESI, \$2,433 for family-coverage ESI; reduces contribution limits on tax-deferred retirement saving accounts and IRAs to 43 percent of current limits; caps excluded accruals from defined benefit pension plans at \$177,000; and includes income from assets in retirement saving accounts in excess of \$6,330 in taxable income (all figures in 2015\$).
+These proposals provide roughly 80 percent of the benefits of the mortgage, health, and retirement provisions under CBO's alternative fiscal scenario baseline.
+The proposal eliminates most major tax expenditures, including preferential rates on capital gains and qualified dividends; all itemized deductions, except deduction for miscellaneous expenses above a 2%-of-AGI floor; exemption on all municipal bond interest; all above-the-line deductions except those for the self-employment tax, moving expenses, and alimony paid; and all tax credits except the foreign tax credit, the child tax credit, and the earned income tax credit; includes 85% of Social Security benefits in taxable income; repeals the AMT; taxes inside builduly in life insurance and annutities; repeals the foreign earned income exclusion; and taxes unrealized capital gains at death.
+The proposal implements a three-rate structure with statutory tax rates of 12, 20, and 27 percent; the threshold for the 20 percent rate would be the same as that for the 28 percent rate under current law; the threshold for the 27 percent rate would be the same as that for the 36 percent per year until 2050 (taxable maximum would be \$140,100 in 2015) and phases in a 15 cent increase in the gasoline tax (average increase in 2015 would be 13.5 cents).
+We assume corporate income tax revenue would be unchanged (lo